-A tree or bamboo root barrier is essential for maintaining outdoor landscaping and eliminating potential damage caused by roots.
+Tree or bamboo root barriers is essential for maintaining outdoor landscaping and eliminating potential damage caused by roots.
 Trees and plants will flourish in the right areas and their roots will continue to expand.
 A root barrier works to naturally contain these roots and protect both crops and structures nearby.
 Not only does this preserve the spaces you currently have, your tree root barrier will also save you money in the long run.

 Why Do I Need One?

 Root barriers come in two basic forms – chemical and physical.
 Although a chemical barrier can sound simpler, it’s more harmful to your agriculture and the environment.
 We recommend using a physical root barrier to redirect roots without physically harming your plants.
 A high-density HDPE is a type of root barrier that creates a waterproof seal to contain moisture in the soil and protect your surrounding foundations.

 What is the Difference Between Tree Root Barriers and Bamboo Root Barriers?

 Although it is best to install at the time of planting, a tree root barrier can be added after you have planted your tree.
 The main difference between the two installations is how many roots you have to manage.
 Previously planted trees may need a safe root trimming while newly planted trees may not have to undergo this trimming process.

 Bamboo root barriers, on the other hand, need to be installed at the time of planting.
 Bamboo grows much more quickly than typical trees and plants and can cause damage to your structural areas sooner.
 For these liners, we recommend using a custom-fabricated HDPE geomembrane liner instead of a standard stock size of HDPE root barrier because of the continuous protection offered by the versatility of the material.